timothepearce/laravel-time-series-docs/docs/getting-started/available-periods.md

 # Available periods

-When a projection is created, Quasar assigns it a `start_date` and an `end_date`, the interval between these two values is called a **period**.
+When a projection is created, Time Series assigns it a `start_date` and an `end_date`, the interval between these two values is called a **period**.
 Therefore, you can consider it as the "life span" of your projection.

 A period is usually composed of two parts, a **number** followed by a **type**; the only exception is regarding the [global period](#the-global-period).